icon icon

 Help us support the next generation of Australian storytellers

-AFTRS has established the Alumni and Industry Scholarship Fund to expand and enrich the School’s student community.
+To help overcome these and other challenges, AFTRS has established the Alumni & Industry Scholarship Fund, a vital initiative to broaden and enrich our student community.

 You can make a difference